 With a population of more than 4 billion people, it’s of little surprise that the APAC region occupies the most significant percentage of market share in the sports betting industry.
 It’s estimated that residents falling in the APAC region are responsible for 47% of the world’s sports wagers.

 What’s Driving This Increase?

 The answer is simple: increased wealth and expansion in digital connectivity.

 Historically, Macau and Hong Kong (both within APAC) are two of the most prominent sports betting revenue-generating regions in the world.

 Economic prosperity throughout the rest of the region, however, provides disposable income for leisure activities, such as sports betting.
 As real wages continue to increase in the APAC region (as they are projected to) more and more money stands to end up being placed on sporting events.

 Furthermore, internet providers in the APAC region report significantly increased penetration in the market.
-Better internet connection allows people to consume the latest news and information in sporting.
+A better internet connection allows people to consume the latest news and information in sporting.
 It’s a lot easier to become a sports fan (and sports bettor) when you’re able to keep up with the latest in sports on a weekly, daily, and even hourly basis.

 According to Transparency Market Research, APAC forecasts to expand at a CAGR (Compounded Annual Growth Rate) of 12.9% from 2018-2024.
-Asia’s projected growth rate for their sports betting market outpaces any other region in the world.
+Asia’s projected growth rate for its sports betting market outpaces any other region in the world.